Ask Keri: I just started my wellness business. Now, how do I actually get clients?

 Keri Says: That’s kind of the million dollar question, right?

 Whether you’re starting out as an RD, health coach, personal trainer (or any other kind of wellness pro), your business won’t go anywhere without anyone to serve.

 Figuring out how and where to find clients is key, and we dedicate lots of time to going deeper on this during The Nutritious Life Studio’s Nutritious Life Certified Course.

-To help you get started, I’m sharing a few tidbits from the many years of building my own RD business, here.
+To help you get started, I’m sharing a few tidbits from the many years of building my own private practice and health and wellness brand and business, here.

 3 Strategies to Find Clients

 Tap the network you already have